risingwavelabs/risingwave-docs-legacy/docs/guides/sink-to-iceberg.md

 This guide describes how to sink data from RisingWave to Apache Iceberg using the Iceberg sink connector in RisingWave.
 Apache Iceberg is a table format designed to support huge tables.
 For more information, see [Apache Iceberg](https://iceberg.apache.org).

 :::caution Experimental feature
-The Iceberg sink connector in RisingWave is currently an experimental feature.
-Its functionality is subject to change.
-We cannot guarantee its continued support in future releases, and it may be discontinued without notice.
-You may use this feature at your own risk.
+The Iceberg sink connector in RisingWave is currently in beta status.
 :::

 :::caution Breaking change in v1.2